Shipping fees for online orders are high but free shipping usually is offered for certain order sizes and through membership programs.

 Cheap LCD TVs Buying Guide

-These days the market is flooded with cheap LCD TVs from numerous manufacturers, including Sony, Panasonic, Vizio, LG, Samsung, Toshiba, Sharp, and Westinghouse.
-You'll have no trouble finding a cheap LCD TV, whether it's a smaller model in the 26- to 37-inch range or a larger 40- or 42-inch model, all with starting prices that max out at $600.
+These days the market is flooded with cheap LCD TVs from numerous manufacturers, including Vizio, LG, Samsung, and Toshiba.
+You'll have no trouble finding a high-definition flat screen with a starting price under $500.

 Best Cheap LCD TVs

 Sceptre X405BV-FHD Review

 Samsung UN40F5000 Review